Body image

 A 2007 report by the American Psychological Association found that a culture-wide sexualization of girls and women was contributing to increased female anxiety associated with body image.
 An Australian government Senate Standing Committee report on the sexualization of children in the media reported similar findings associated with body image.
 However, other scholars have expressed concern that these claims are not based on solid data.

 History

-In Ancient Egypt, the perfect woman was said to have a slender figure, with narrow shoulders, and a tall waist.
-Ancient Greece focused more on the male figure, but its female ideal was full-figured and plump with fair skin tones.
-Han Dynasty China primarily emphasized the face, skin, and hair.
-Ideal traits included clear, white skin; long, dark hair; and, for men, a stalwart frame.
-Any feature that implied social status or wealth was ideal.